PrestaShop/prestashop.github.io/news/_posts/2021-04-22-we-decided-to-use-typescript.md

 # Why TypeScript?

-During the last few years, the PrestaShop Project has been increasinlgy raising the code quality bar.
+During the last few years, the PrestaShop Project has been increasingly raising the code quality bar.
 To help maintainers ensure that quality keeps increasing, a number of automatic quality verification tools have been added to the CI pipeline:
 - ESLint analyzes the whole JavaScript codebase to ensure it follows our code style and find problems.
 - Stylelint verifies SCSS files, including the UIKit files.
 - PHPStan finds errors and prevents introducing risky behavior in PHP files.